WebIO Version 3 with Wireless Temperature Sensors

 WebIO-TM allows you to be sent temperature low and high thresholds

 per wireless sensor.
-This alows for alert notification via email and SMS/text message.
+This allows for alert notification via email and SMS/text message.

 For example: This can allow you to receive an email notification

-when a wireless temperature sensor intalled at your lake home has had a low reading
+when a wireless temperature sensor installed at your lake home has had a low reading

 of less then 40F degrees.